Top Ten Tips Before Buying a Floor Rug

 7. Is it an Easy to Clean Floor Rug or Hard to Clean Floor Rug?

-- Another factor in choosing your carpet area rugs is how easy it will be for cleaning and Maintenance.
+- Another factor in choosing your carpet area rugs is how easy it will be for cleaning and maintenance.
 The type of fibres used in the construction of an area rug plays an important role in the cleaning methods applied.
 If the floor rug you are looking at buying is synthetic, then the one thing to look out for is whether it is heat-set.
 These are by far the easiest fibres for cleaning and vacuuming.
 The heat-set polyester followed by the heat-set polypropylene rugs are the best for cleaning spills, with others like the acrylic rugs being much less so.
 Wool or natural fibre rugs can vary depending on the quality of materials used.

 Buy Rugs Online or Buy Rugs from a Rug Store?

 8. Pre- Shopping Before Buying Area Rugs

 - With the above factors taken into consideration, you now have a few choices.
 Firstly we recommend pre-shopping on an online rug store before buying area rugs, as this will save you time and money not having to drive around to different rug shops just to see if they have area rugs for sale that you like.
-On this “note”, I would suggest bearing in mind that some pictures of rugs and mats online are not always true to life, this is due to different colour settings on personal computers.
-Also you need to check if the online rug store is in Australia and located within driving distance (if you are going to buy your floor rug in-store), plus if the rug shop has a large range of floor rugs online, this gives you a good indication of what range is actually available from that rug store, all this can be very helpful before heading out to the Rug shop.
+On this note, I would suggest bearing in mind that some pictures of rugs and mats online are not always true to life, usually due to different colour settings on personal computers.
+You will also need to check if the online rug store is in Australia and located within driving distance (if you are going to buy your floor rug in-store), plus if the rug shop has a large range of floor rugs online.
+This gives you a good indication of what range is actually available from that rug store, all this can be very helpful before heading out to the Rug shop.